Chikondi-C-Banda/pet-adoption-list/README.md

-# Pet adoption list
+# Pet adoption list.

-this is my first ever project that i made using Vanilla javascript, html and css.
+This is my first ever project that I made using Vanilla javascript, HTML, and CSS.